Davide Pagliarani

-Davide Pagliarani (born 25 October 1970) is an Italian traditionalist Catholic priest of the Society of Saint Pius X (SSPX) who has served as its superior general since 2018.
+Davide Pagliarani (born on 25 October 1970) is an Italian excommunicated traditionalist Catholic priest and the current Superior General of the Society of Saint Pius X (SSPX), a group which the Catholic Church has declared schismatic.

 Biography

-Pagliarani entered the SSPX's seminary in Flavigny-sur-Ozerain in 1989.
-Following his studies, he completed military service.
-Pagliarani was ordained a priest of the SSPX in 1996 by the then-Superior General, Bishop Bernard Fellay.
-Fr.
-Pagliarani ministered in Rimini for seven years, before being transferred to Singapore for a further three years.
-He then served as superior of the District of Italy between 2006 and 2012, becoming rector of the Nuestra Señora Corredentora Seminary in the Province of Buenos Aires from 2012.
+Pagliarani was born in Rimini, Italy.
+He later entered the SSPX's seminary in Flavigny-sur-Ozerain in 1989.
+After his studies, he completed military service.
+Pagliarani was ordained a priest of the SSPX on 27 June 1996 by the former Superior General, Bishop Bernard Fellay.

+Pagliarani ministered in Rimini for seven years then was transferred for an extension of three years to Singapore.
+He later served as superior of the District of Italy between 2006 and 2012, becoming rector of the Seminary of Our Lady the Co-Redemptrix (Spanish: Nuestra Señora de la Co-Redentora) in Buenos Aires, Argentina, from 2012.

-On July 11, 2018, at the SSPX's general chapter, Pagliarani was elected superior general of the Society for a 12-year term, succeeding Bishop Fellay.
-Pagliarani is reputed to advocate a more hardline approach concerning Vatican relations relative to Fellay's approach, yet he did meet with Cardinal Luis Ladaria Ferrer, president of the Ecclesia Dei Commission, on November 2, 2018, at the Vatican.
+On 11 July 2018, Pagliarani was elected superior general of the Society for a term of 12 years, succeeding Bishop Bernard Fellay.

+On 2 July 2026, Pagliarani was excommunicated from the Catholic Church as a consequence of the schismatic episcopal consecrations of Écône.